doecode/server/src/main/java/gov/osti/services/UserServices.md

 `POST /changepassword`

 Set a new password on logged in user account.
 Requires authentication.
 Password must conform to allowed standards.
+Account must be currently logged in to change password.

 | HTTP Response Code | Description |
 | --- | --- |